-The TRX 2.5 engine is one of the most powerful engines of its size ever available in a Ready-To-Race\ truck.
+The Nitro Rustler's TRX 2.5 Racing Engine is one of the most powerful engines of its size ever available in a Ready-To-Race® truck.
 Two years of engineering development and advanced design, along with thousands of hours of testing, puts the TRX 2.5 in a class by itself.
-Each part of the TRX 2.5, from the air filter on the slide carburetor, to the tip on the dyno-tuned exhaust system, has been carefully engineered to provide maximum power over the broadest RPM range.
+Each part of the TRX 2.5 - from the air filter on the slide carburetor, to the tip on the dyno-tuned exhaust system - has been carefully engineered to provide maximum power over the broadest RPM range.